salted caramel pear phyllo tart

 The Inspiration for this Salted Caramel Pear Phyllo Tart

 Ever since I saw Deb’s gorgeous mosaic tart (ummm yes, “ever since” meaning like three years ago) I’ve been wanting to have a go at my own version.
-I’m generally more one for eating fussy, fancy desserts rather than making them — and as you can see by the rustic-ness of this tart, I need a lot of practice in the latter — but this one is worth every effort it takes to delicately arrange the thin pear slices in a circular design.
+I’m generally more one for eating fussy, fancy desserts rather than making them — and as you can see by the rustic-ness of this tart, and my preference for this peach cobbler recipe— but this one is worth every effort it takes to delicately arrange the thin pear slices in a circular design.
 And even that isn’t so hard.

 Plus, in the end you get a stunning, caramel glazed tart with a sweet pear filling and a tender, flaky phyllo crust.
 It also happens to be super delicious, too.